epxweb/void-visualizer/README.md

 - **Bass**: Changes the overall density and spread of the smoke, and emits a flash upon detecting an attack.
 - **Mid**: Changes the speed at which the smoke swirls.
 - **Treble**: Changes the graininess of the noise that constitutes the smoke.

+### Digital Rain
+-   **Overview**: A grid of numerous 7-segment displays flickers and changes numbers, reminiscent of digital rain.
+-   **Bass**: Affects the overall brightness of lit segments.
+A strong attack triggers a random subset of digits to flash brightly.
+-   **Mid**: Causes a random selection of digits to momentarily change numbers at high speed, like a slot machine.
+-   **Treble**: Causes a random selection of digits to momentarily turn off completely, creating a glitch-like blackout effect.

 ### Audio Graph
 - **Overview**: Visualizes the raw audio analysis data (`bass`, `mid`, `treble`, and their respective attack values) as six real-time line graphs, resembling a system performance monitor.